How Much Can You Sell on eBay UK Before Paying Tax? (2026 Guide)

 The records DashVue keeps for you automatically

-DashVue connects to your eBay account and tracks every sale — profit per item, fees, postage, cost of stock — then exports CSV and PDF reports formatted for HMRC.
-When eBay's January report lands, you reconcile in seconds instead of trawling 12 months of statements.
-Start a 7-day free trial.
+DashVue connects to your eBay account and tracks every sale, profit per item, fees, postage and cost of stock, then exports CSV and PDF reports for your records.
+When eBay's January report lands, you can compare the figures without trawling 12 months of statements.
+Start 7-day free trial - £19/month or £179/year.

 Common mistakes that cost UK eBay sellers real money